CyrsChvz/Robotics2_FK-IK_Group10_CartesianManipulator_2024/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <a name="Inverse Kinematics of cartesian manipulator description and computation"> </a>
-# Inverse Kinematics of cartesian manipulator description and computation
+# VII.
+Inverse Kinematics of cartesian manipulator description and computation

 <div align="justify">